bachya/ExpandSync/README.md

 ExpandSync [![Build Status](https://travis-ci.org/bachya/ExpandSync.png?branch=master)](https://travis-ci.org/bachya/ExpandSync)
 ==========

-A simple engine to sync snippets between aText and TextExpander iOS.
+A simple engine to sync snippets between aText and TextExpander Touch.
 Because these two programs don't natively sync, it becomes necessary to introduce a tool that helps grease the skids, so to speak.

 # Prerequisites

 * Install Ruby 1.9.3 or greater on the machine that will run ExpandSync.
-* Enable Dropbox syncing in TextExpander iOS.
+* Enable Dropbox syncing in TextExpander Touch.

 # Installation